 Preparing for your Administrative Hearing or RC Conduct Meeting

-If you are contacted by a Residence Coordinator for a conduct meeting; or, if you receive an email from the Office of Student Conduct and Community Standards requesting your presence at an administrative hearing, you will be invited to meet one-on-one with the staff regarding your alleged involvement in reported behavior.
+If you are contacted by a Residence Coordinator for a conduct meeting; or, if you receive an email from the Office of Student Conduct and Community Standards requesting your presence at an administrative hearing, you will be invited to meet one-on-one with the staff regarding your alleged involvement in the reported behavior.
 The staff member is interested in hearing your perspective on what may have happened and will discuss with you how the matter might be resolved.

 The conversation may also focus on what you may have learned or can take away from the incident.

 - Review carefully the contents of the correspondence you receive and ensure that you are available to meet at the time indicated in the message (or, in some cases, you may be asked to contact the staff member to schedule a meeting).
 If you have a conflict, call the phone number indicated in the email (or write the staff via email) and request a new meeting time.

 - Familiarize yourself with the policies that may be at issue, which are also listed in your letter.
 The policies listed are based on the staff member’s interpretation of the alleged behavior stemming from the report.
 You may believe that your behavior did not violate some of those policies listed.
 Consider your actions during the incident in question and reflect on how they intersect with university expectations.

 - Show up to the hearing location on time.
 It is not necessary to dress up for these meetings; your regular attire is fine.

 - The conduct officer is interested in your perspective on what may have occurred.
-Share your understanding of what occurred, the extent of your participation, and perhaps what you have learned or changed in your thinking to prevent what happened from occurring again.
+Share your understanding of what may have occurred, the extent of your participation, and perhaps what you have learned or changed in your thinking to prevent what happened from occurring again.

 - Following the hearing, you will receive another email describing the decision made by the staff member, sanctions (if appropriate), and details for having the matter reconsidered, if you wish.